benjpac/playwright_playground/README.md

 # playwright_playground
 First attempt using Playwright.

-Testing various methods of writing tests to validate best practices in playwright docs.
+Using this README for notes.

 ## stoke-space-pom